Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Fish Stock.

 Much like most of the recipes during this time period like this Homemade Spaghetti Aglio E Olio Recipe or this Veal Osso Bucco Recipe with Gremolata, they were simple.
 Few ingredients were readily available since the world was not rich when most of these traditional recipes were created so whatever they had is what they used.

 Don’t confuse simple with bland because this recipe is anything but.

 While the methodology of using what was around would be correct, I found that the most authentic and classic versions of cioppino mainly used shellfish and squid.

 This could change from day to day depending on what came off of the boat, but from what I gathered anything past Dungeness crab, shrimp, clams, mussels, and squid would be considered a bonus.

 The only part of this that I could not capture was the crab part.
 Dungeness crab is traditionally used but boy oh boy is it hard to find.
-I do not want to stop you from using fish into your cioppino recipe because it will still be amazing, and maybe even better, so feel free to use what is available to you.
+I do not want to stop you from using fish in your cioppino recipe because it will still be amazing, and maybe even better, so feel free to use what is available to you.

 While both cioppino and bouillabaisse are seafood stews and absolutely delicious, there are several differences between both of them.